djmgit/arith_module/README.md

 ```
 ARITH.SUB key1 key2 key3
 ```
+Applicable on keys with integer values
 Subtracts the value of key2 from key1 and stores the result in key3 and displays the result.
+> Time Complexity O(1)

 ### ARITH.PROD
 ```
 ARITH.PROD key1 key2 key3
 ```
+Applicable on keys with integer values
 Multiply the values of key1 and key2 and stores the result in key3 and displays the result.
 > Time Complexity O(1)